Special Educational Needs & Disability (SEND) Policy

 PARTNERSHIPS WITH PARENTS

-Parents are entitled to be kept informed and play an active part in meeting their child’s needs.
+Parents are entitled to be kept informed and encouraged to play an active part in meeting their child’s needs.
 The school regards the support of parents very highly in being able to help their child make good progress.
-For example, they may be asked to do specific tasks at home as part of the Pupil Profile outcomes.
+For example, they may be asked to do specific tasks at home as part of the Support Plan outcomes.

 The SENDCO is available to give SEND advice to parents when they request it.
 The Local Authority also funds the ‘Liaise’ service, should a parent wish to seek independent advice on SEND issues.